-Not only are the Suktas familiar with the ocean and its phenomena, but we have merchants described as pressing earnestly on board ship, for the sake of gain (I. 10.
-6. 2); and we have a naval expedition against a foreign island, or continent (dwipa), frustrated by a shipwreck (I. 17.
-1. 3-5).
-They must also have made some advance in astronomical computation, as the adoption of an intercalary month, for the purpose of adjusting the solar and lunar years to each other, is made mention of (I. 6.
-2. 8 and note thereon).
+Not only are the Süktas familiar with the ocean and its phenomena, but we have merchants described as pressing, earnestly on board ship, for the sake of gain (p.
+152); and we have a naval expedition against a foreign island, or continent (dwipa), frustrated by a shipwreck (p.
+306).
+They must also have made some advance in astronomical computation, as the adoption of an intercalary month, for the purpose of adjusting the solar and lunar years to each other, is made mention of (p.
+65).
 Civilization must have therefore made considerable progress; and the Hindus must have spread to the sea-coast, possibly along the Sindhu or Indus, into Cutch and Guzerat, before they could have engaged in navigation and commerce.
-That they had extended themselves from a more northern site, or that they were a northern race, is rendered probable from the peculiar expression used, on more than one occasion, in soliciting long life,-when the worshipper asks for a hundred winters (himas), a boon not likely to have been desired by the natives of a warm climate (I. 11.
-7. 14).
-They appear, also, to have been a fair-complexioned people, at least, comparatively, and foreign invaders of India, as it is said (I. 15.
-7. 18) that INDRA divided the fields among his white-complexioned friends, after destroving the indigenous barbarian races, for such there can be little doubt we are to understand by the expression Dasyu, which so often recurs, and

-Which is often defined to signify one who not only does not perform religious rites, but attempts to disturb them, and harass their performers: the latter are the Aryas, the Arya, or respectable, or Hindu. or Arian race.
-Dasyu, in later language, signifies a thief, a robber, and Arya, a wealthy or respectable man; but the two terms are constantly used in the text of the Veda as contrasted with each other, and as expressions of religious and political antagonists, requiring, therefore, no violence of conjecture to identify the Dasyus with the indigenous tribes of India, refusing to adopt the ceremonial of the Arvas. a more civilized, but intrusive race, and availing themselves of every opportunity to assail them, to varry off their cattle, disturb their rites, and impede Their progress; to little purpose, it should seem, as the Arvas commanded the aid of INDRA, before whose thunderbolt the numerous cities, or hamlets. of the Dasvus were swept away.
+That they had extended themselves from a more northern site, or that they were a northern race, is rendered probable from the peculiar expression used, on more than one occasion, in soliciting long life,--when the worshipper asks for a hundred winters (himas), a boon not likely to have been desired by the natives of a warm climate (p.
+176).
+They appear, also, to have been a fair-complexioned people, at least, comparatively, and foreign invaders of India, as it is said (p.
+259) that INDRA divided the fields among his whitecomplexioned friends, after destroying the indigenous barbarian races, for such there can be little doubt we are to understand by the expression Dasyu, which so often recurs, and which is often defined to signify one who not only does not perform religious rites, out attempts to disturb them, and harass their performers: the latter are the Aryas, the Arya, or respectable, or Hindu, or Arian race.
+Dasyu, in later language, signifies a thief, a robber, and A'rya, a wealthy or respectable man; but the two terms are constantly used in the text of the Veda as contrasted with each other, and as expressions of religious and political antagonists, requiring, therefore, no violence of conjecture to identify the Dasyus with the indigenous tribes of India, refusing to adopt the ceremonial of the A'ryas, a more civilized, but intrusive race, and availing themselves of every opportunity to assail them, to carry off their cattle, disturb their rites, and impede their progress; to little purpose, it should seem, as the Aryas commanded the aid of INDRA, before whose thunderbolt the numerous cities, or hamlets, of the Dasyus were swept away.

-We have no particular intimation of the political endition of the Hindus, except the specification of number of names of princes, many of which are peculiar to the Veda, and differ from those of the heroic poems and Puranas: a few are identical, but the nomenclature evidently belongs to a period enterior to the construction of the dynasties of the Sun and Moon, no allusion to which thus far occurs, the princes named are sometimes described as in hostility with each other, and the condition of the provinces of India occupied by the Hindus was no doubt the same, which it continued to be until the

-Mohammedan conquest,-parcelled out amongst insignificant principalities, under petty and contending princes.
+We have no particular intimation of the political condition of the Hindus, except the specification of a number of names of princes, many of which are peculiar to the Veda, and differ from those of the heroic poems and Puráñas: a few are identical, but the nomenclature evidently belongs to a period anterior to the construction of the dynasties of the Sun and Moon, no allusion to which thus far occurs.
+The princes named are sometimes described as in hostility with each other, and the condition of the provinces of India occupied by the Hindus was no doubt the same, which it continued to be until the Mohammedan conquest,-parcelled out amongst insignificant principalities, under petty and contending princes.